-In this article, presented on The Boston Globe Website, later in print as well, three-time Boston champion Uta writes about the freedom to run and reflects on her East German roots.
-The emotional article was inspired by the tragic events at the Boston Marathon.
+In Uta’s op-ed piece, presented on The Boston Globe Website and in the Globe’s print, the three-time Boston champion writes about the freedom to run, reflects on her East German roots, and shares her personal and emotional thoughts on the tragic events at the 2013 Boston Marathon.

 In the aftermath of the Boston Marathon attack, Uta talks with German public radio’s SWR Südwestrundfunk about her love for the marathon and the people of Boston as well as the future of this beloved race.
 She encourages fellow athletes to continue running and to offer support to those affected by the tragedy.

-In this feature about the “Living at Your Peak” Vail Symposium, Uta gives more insights into her history-inspired discussion, “Running to Freedom.”
+In this feature about the popular “Living at Your Peak” Vail Symposium, Uta gives more insights into her history-inspired session, “Running to Freedom.”
 Attendees will have the chance to discuss with her the desirability of change and how to reach goals—and also get an invitation to join her running class.
 Both events will be held at the Symposium’s highly-anticipated health summit.